Minds On

 Portrait of French Explorer Samuel de Champlain

-In 1608, Samuel de Champlain arrived in current day Quebec City, the place where the river narrowed, and established a trading post and colonized a new French settlement, that he called “New France.”
+In 1608, Samuel de Champlain arrived in current day Quebec City, the place where the river narrowed, and established a trading post and colonized a new French settlement, that he called New France.
 Explorers were interested in the land for a variety of reasons.
+Press the following tabs to find out more.

 Firstly, they were interested because the land was rich in natural resources that were depleting (disappearing) in Europe.
-For colonizers, this land was theirs to colonize, even though Indigenous communities had been living there for centuries.
+For colonizers, this land was theirs to colonize, even though Indigenous Peoples had been living there for centuries.
 The colonizer world view valued competition, individualism, and supremacy, regardless of how this impacted Indigenous communities.

 Secondly, they wanted to establish trading with Indigenous communities, specifically gaining fur for clothing that could be made in Europe.
 Colonizers wanted to control the trade.